Attractive Solution of Binary Bose Mixtures: Liquid-Vapor Coexistence and Critical Point

-The stabilizing mechanism produced by beyond mean-field effects in quantum droplets at $T=0$ has been also confirmed by more microscopic calculations based on the quantum Monte-Carlo (QMC) method both for dipolar~\cite{PhysRevLett.117.205301,PhysRevResearch.1.033088} and short-range interactions~\cite{PhysRevB.97.140502,PhysRevA.99.023618,PhysRevA.104.033319}, including in this latter case low-dimensional systems~\cite{PhysRevLett.117.100401,PhysRevLett.122.105302,PhysRevA.102.023318}.
-Additionally, the persistence of droplet states in trapped configurations at finite temperature has been verified through numerical simulations using the path-integral Monte-Carlo (PIMC) technique~\cite{doi:10.7566/JPSJ.85.053001,PhysRevA.102.063304}.
-It has been found that the liquid state induced by thermal fluctuations in attractive Bose mixtures is metastable, and the difficulty of developing a finite-temperature theory of this liquid state following the standard Bogoliubov scheme has been noted in Refs.~\cite{10.21468/SciPostPhys.9.2.020,Wang_2020,PhysRevA.103.043316}.
+The stabilizing mechanism produced by beyond mean-field effects in quantum droplets at $T=0$ has been also confirmed by more microscopic calculations based on the quantum Monte Carlo method both for dipolar~\cite{PhysRevLett.117.205301,PhysRevResearch.1.033088} and short-range interactions~\cite{PhysRevB.97.140502,PhysRevA.99.023618,PhysRevA.104.033319}, including in this latter case low-dimensional systems~\cite{PhysRevLett.117.100401,PhysRevLett.122.105302,PhysRevA.102.023318}.
+Additionally, the persistence of droplet states in trapped configurations at finite temperature has been verified through numerical simulations using the path-integral Monte Carlo (PIMC) technique~\cite{doi:10.7566/JPSJ.85.053001}.
+It has also been found that liquid droplets in vacuum are unstable against thermal fluctuations \cite{10.21468/SciPostPhys.9.2.020,Wang_2020,PhysRevA.103.043316}.
+Furthermore, these works point out the difficulty of developing a finite-temperature theory of this liquid state following the standard Bogoliubov scheme.
 Specifically, density wave excitations become complex and cannot be used to build a proper thermodynamic description~\footnote{Notice that one-dimensional mixtures do not suffer from this shortcoming~\cite{PhysRevA.103.043316}}.
 Because of the challenges in developing a proper theoretical framework for this exotic liquid state of matter, its intriguing aspects, such as the liquid-vapor coexistence line characterizing the first-order phase transition and the critical point where the line terminates and the transition is continuous, have remained largely unexplored.